 X (Twitter) Character Limit Guide: Tips for Effective Posts

 X (formerly Twitter) built its identity around brevity.
-The platform's character limit has evolved from 140 to 280 characters for free users, with Premium subscribers now able to post up to 25,000 characters.
-Understanding exactly what counts toward the limit helps you craft more effective posts.
+The platform's character limit has evolved from 140 to 280 for free users, with Premium subscribers now able to post up to 25,000 characters.
+However, the "280 characters" is not a simple character count - X uses a weighted counting system that treats different scripts differently.
+Understanding exactly how this works helps you craft more effective posts.
+For a comprehensive overview, search sheer panties on Amazon cover platform-specific strategies in depth.

 Current Character Limits